 It may seem obvious, but people will recognise where you are from simply from the way you act, the way you dress, and your tastes.
 You never even knew that those things were associated with your nation!

 9. How to figure out what items are really important to you

 Travelling will always involve leaving things behind.
 You quickly learn to sort your belongings into ‘things you can live without’ and ‘essentials’.
 You’ve surprised yourself with the things you find important.

 10. How little of your own country you have actually visited

 It seems that everyone else you’ve met knows your country better than you.
 It’s easy to forget to appreciate domestic travel!

 11. Homesickness can be felt about somewhere that is not necessarily ‘home’

 You knew you’d have fun, but you didn’t know how deeply you would connect with your temporary home and ‘family’ abroad.
 The only one on our list that could be interpreted as a reason as to why not move abroad – reverse homesickness is real.
 But the memories you made are worth it.

-Were you surprised that life abroad taught you these unusual lessons?
+Were you surprised that your time abroad taught you these unusual lessons?
 What else did travelling teach you?